Min-Zer0/LinSNPGT/README.md

 Here are the steps:

 1. Fill in the `config.txt` file
-	- Generally, the Software Path does not need to be changed.
+	- Software Path: Generally, this content does not need to be changed.
  	- Project_Name: Enter your project name which will be output file prefix.
 	- RefDataSetFile: Enter your dataset corresponding to the model to be fitted.
 		- Available species and datasets has been listed above, including their download links.